-Principles and practice of the science and art of assessing environmental impacts of various stress agents in the environment.
-Includes consideration of the legal framework (e.g., National Environmental Policy Act), various approaches to prediction and assessment of environmental impacts, and factors entering environmental decision-making.
+This course explores principles and practice of the science and art of assessing environmental impacts of various stress agents in the environment.
+It includes consideration of the legal framework (e.g., National Environmental Policy Act), various approaches to prediction and assessment of environmental impacts, and factors entering environmental decision making.